English as an Additional Language (E.A.L.)

-Students’ levels range from New to English (A) to Fluent (E), necessitating preparation of individual programmes.
-On arrival, EAL students are assessed using EAL Assessment package (speaking and listening assessment, reading and writing tests) and the Bell Foundation EAL Assessment Framework.
+Students’ levels range from New to English (A) to Fluent (E), necessitating the preparation of individual programmes.
+On arrival, EAL students are assessed using the EAL Assessment package (speaking and listening assessment, reading and writing tests) and the Bell Foundation EAL Assessment Framework.
 Each student is considered individually, and once assessed, they join an appropriate EAL pathway.
-All students attending EAL intervention programmes are assessed each half term during Assessment Week, when they complete a summative assessment of reading and/or writing as well as speaking and/or listening assessment.
+All students attending EAL intervention programmes are assessed each half term during Assessment Week when they complete a summative assessment of reading and/or writing as well as speaking and/or listening assessment.
 All the assessments are designed by the EAL team and based on the topics covered during the intervention sessions.
-Additionally, the formative assessment of each student takes place on a daily basis in their withdrawal EAL session or during in class support to provide ongoing feedback that is then used by subject and EAL teachers to improve their teaching and by students to improve their learning.
+Additionally, the formative assessment of each student takes place on a daily basis in their withdrawal EAL session or during in-class support to provide ongoing feedback that is then used by subject and EAL teachers to improve their teaching and by students to improve their learning.
 This formative assessment feedback enables students to identify their strengths and weaknesses and target areas that need work.
 It also helps the EAL Department to recognise where students are struggling and address any issues immediately.

 All the EAL support programmes’ ultimate goal is to facilitate smooth integration into mainstream subjects, once students become more confident and proficient in English.

 With greater proficiency, students’ EAL programmes become more specialised, often focusing more on subject-specific language.
 Lessons are then tailored to support comprehension and expression in the content areas, frequently in subjects in which students will sit external exams.